codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/signing-ios.md

   This is an RSA 2048 bit private key to be included in the [signing certificate](https://help.apple.com/xcode/mac/current/#/dev1c7c2c67d).

-  You can use the private key of an iOS Distribution that has already been created in your Apple Developer Program account.
+  You can use the private key of an iOS Distribution certificate that has already been created in your Apple Developer Program account.

   Alternatively, you can create a new private key on your Mac and the Codemagic CLI will create a new iOS Distribution certificate in your Apple Developer Program account for you.